stratosphereips/NetSecGame/README.md

 [![Python Checks](https://github.com/stratosphereips/game-states-maker/actions/workflows/python-checks.yml/badge.svg)](https://github.com/stratosphereips/game-states-maker/actions/workflows/python-checks.yml)
 [![Autotag](https://github.com/stratosphereips/game-states-maker/actions/workflows/autotag.yml/badge.svg)](https://github.com/stratosphereips/game-states-maker/actions/workflows/autotag.yml)

-The NetSecGame (Network Security Game) is a framework of reinceforcement learning environment and agents to train and evalate network security attacks and defenses.
+The NetSecGame (Network Security Game) is a framework for training and evaluation of AI agents in the network security tasks (both offensive and defensive).
 It builds a simulated local network using the [CYST](https://pypi.org/project/cyst/) network simulator, adds many conditions on the environment and can train reinforcement learning (RL) algorithms on how to better attack and defend the network.

 ## Install and Dependencies